Jim Inhofe: Oklahoma House of Representatives

-In February 1966, Inhofe launched his first campaign for office as a Republican; he ran for the Oklahoma House of Representatives's 71st district against incumbent Representative Warren Green.
+In February 1966, Inhofe launched his first campaign for office as a Republican; he ran for the Oklahoma House of Representatives's 71st district against incumbent representative Warren Green.
 He lost the May primary election and then worked on J. Robert Wooten's 1966 lieutenant gubernatorial campaign as the Tulsa County campaign chair.
-In November 1966, Joe McGraw resigned from the Oklahoma House of Representatives 70th district to run for newly-elected Governor Dewey Bartlett's former state senate seat, triggering a special election.
+In November 1966, Joseph McGraw resigned from the Oklahoma House of Representatives 70th district to run for newly elected governor Dewey Bartlett's former state senate seat, triggering a special election.
 Inhofe was the first to announced his campaign for McGraw's former house seat.
 He won the Republican primary and the general election.
 He was sworn in December 29, 1966.
 During his time in the State House, Inhofe formed a close friendship with Democratic Representative David Boren.

 In the Oklahoma House, Inhofe's first successful measure was a bill to allow for personalized license plates in Oklahoma that passed during his first legislative session.
 During his first term, he spoke against federal regulation at the United States House Committee on Public Works Sub-committee on Roads and voted in favor of an abortion liberalization law.
 In 1968, he served as the vice-chair of the rules committee for the Oklahoma Republican Party state convention.
-That May, he announced he would not seek re-election to the Oklahoma House of Representatives and instead would challenge Democrat Beau Selman for his Oklahoma Senate seat in the next election.
+That May, he announced he would not seek re-election to the Oklahoma House of Representatives and instead would challenge Democrat state senator Beauchamp Selman for his seat in the next election.

 Oklahoma Senate

 Election, first term, and USS Batfish

-After Inhofe had already announced his campaign, Beau Selman announced he would not seek re-election, creating an open seat for the 1968 election.
+After Inhofe had already announced his campaign for the Oklahoma Senate, Beauchamp Selman announced he would not seek re-election, creating an open seat for the 1968 election.
 He faced Madison J. Bowers, who was endorsed by the Political Action Committee of Educators, in the Republican primary election.
 He won the primary and faced Democratic nominee Jerry L. Goodman in the general election.
 Governor Dewey Bartlett knocked doors with Inhofe during his campaign and he later won the general election.
 After winning the special election, Republican party officials began considering Inhofe as a potential future U.S. Senate candidate.

 In 1969, he was the chairman of the Tulsa County Republican Convention and he supported efforts to liberalize abortions laws in Oklahoma in the 32nd Oklahoma Legislature that passed the Oklahoma House of Representatives, but they failed in Senate committee.
 Republican party officials tried to recruit Inhofe to run for Treasurer of Oklahoma in 1970, but he declined to run.
 In 1970, Governor Dewey Bartlett created the Oklahoma Narcotics and Drug Abuse Council and appointed Inhofe as an inaugural member.
 That November, he was elected minority caucus chair of the Oklahoma Senate for the 33rd Oklahoma Legislature.
 In 1971, Inhofe served as the chairman of the Oklahoma Republican Party's State Convention.
 While Inhofe had initially filed a resolution for Oklahoma to ratify the Equal Rights Amendment in 1972, he retracted his support later that year.